KingScouter/ToolDevHelpers/README.md

 ### Settings available:

 - <strong>Git Repository URL:</strong><br>
-  URL of the GIT repository to use for the branch-helpers
+  URL of the GIT repository to use for the branch-helpers (remote branches)
+- <strong>Local source folder:</strong><br>
+  Path to a locally cloned source folder (for local branches)
 - <strong>Jenkins Multibranch-Pipeline URL:</strong><br>
   URL to the base Jenkins-Multibranch-Pipeline to open the branches for
 - <strong>Tool folder:</strong><br>